 What is the pension lifetime allowance?

-The good news is that the limit is inflation linked and could increase from tax year 2018/19.
+The good news is that the limit is inflation linked and could increase in the next tax year.

 How does the pension lifetime allowance work?